-Equifax CTO Bryson Koehler was honored by more than 900 people including 60+ Georgia CTOs and CIOs at the TechBridge black-tie gala for his innovative leadership and his commitment to helping nonprofit organizations embrace technology solutions to strengthen their effectiveness.
+Equifax CTO Bryson Koehler was honored by more than 900 people including 60+ Georgia CTOs and CIOs at Digital Ball, the TechBridge black-tie gala, for his innovative leadership and his commitment to helping nonprofit organizations embrace technology solutions to strengthen their effectiveness.

 Anthem, Inc. CTO Ed Smith was the first to recognize Bryson at a special reception hosted by NorthState Technology Solutions.
-Atlanta tech community’s “favorite son” was subsequently celebrated by Bill VanCuren, CIO of NCR, Vish Narendra, CIO Graphic Packaging International, Tom Hall, SVP & CIO of Genuine Parts, Aaron Gwinner, Global IT Transformations for The Coca-Cola Company, Cameron Clayton, CEO, The Weather Company, Jaspal Sagoo, CIO of the Centers for Disease Control and several dozen other CIOs, CTOs, CDOs and IT executives many of home serve as Executive Ambassadors.
+The Atlanta tech community’s favorite son was subsequently celebrated by Bill VanCuren, CIO of NCR, Vish Narendra, CIO Graphic Packaging International, Tom Hall, SVP & CIO of Genuine Parts, Aaron Gwinner, Global IT Transformations for The Coca-Cola Company, Cameron Clayton, CEO, The Weather Company, Jaspal Sagoo, CIO of the Centers for Disease Control, and several dozen other CIOs, CTOs, CDOs, and IT executives (many of whom serve as TechBridge Executive Ambassadors).

-The Ed Steinike CIO Award is named in memory of longtime TechBridge supporter Ed Steinike who worked for General Electric and The Coca-Cola Company.
-Bryson shares the TechBridge spotlight in 2019 with Carol B. Tomé, CFO & EVP of The Home Depot who was also recognized by the technology community for her leadership with nonprofit organizations as a Community Leader.
+The Ed Steinike CIO Award is named in memory of longtime TechBridge supporter Ed Steinike.
+Ed formerly worked for General Electric and The Coca-Cola Company.
+Bryson shares the TechBridge spotlight in with Carol B. Tomé, CFO & EVP of The Home Depot, who was also recognized as a Community Leader by the technology community for her leadership with nonprofit organizations .

-TechBridge thanked Bryson for helping the organization bring “business” technologies to homeless shelters, food pantries, workforce development job training and other charitable organizations, like Atlanta Habitat for Humanity where Bryson Koehler serves as a volunteer member of the Board of Directors.
+TechBridge thanked Bryson for helping the organization bring business technologies to homeless shelters, food pantries, workforce development job training, and other charitable organizations, such as Atlanta Habitat for Humanity (where Bryson serves as a volunteer member of the Board of Directors).